Softdrink117/esp-in-de/README.md

 - Configuration interface:
   - Available over the same web interface as the input display
   - Optional: onboard graphical hardware interface as well
      - Current theory: I2C OLED with persistence + some tac switches (maybe 3?) to navigate options.
-Text-based interface should be sufficient

 ### Feature Requests